lcastroemello/lcastroemello.github.io/README.md

 ## Description:

-Initial webpage for a  service on visiting Berlin
+Initial webpage for a service to welcome companies in Berlin

 ## Developed using: